a-luna/aaronluna.dev/content/flask_api_tutorial/part-2/index.md

             <p><strong>Lines 69-70: </strong>Depending on how the <code>access_token</code> was passed to the <code>decode_access_token</code> function, it could either be a byte-array or a string.
 Before proceeding, we convert <code>access_token</code> to a string if necessary.</p>
         </li>
         <li>
-            <p><strong>Lines 71-73: </strong>We could add this validation step later, since it will be needed when we define our API routes and incorporate Flask-RESTPlus.
+            <p><strong>Lines 71-73: </strong>We could add this validation step later, since it will be needed when we define our API routes and incorporate Flask-RESTx.
 I'm adding it now and telling you: Sometimes, the Authorization field of a request header will be prefixed with "Bearer" and sometimes it won't.
 We need to handle both situations when decoding access tokens.</p>
         </li>
         <li>
             <strong>Line 75: </strong>Since the token signature was calculated with the <code>SECRET_KEY</code>, we must use the same value to decode the token.